thenexthub/Codira/docs/StandardLibraryProgrammersManual.md

 #### UnsafeBitCast and Casting References

-In general `unsafeBitCast` should be avoided because its correctness relies on subtle assumptions that will never be enforced, and it indicates a bug in Swift's type system that should be fixed.
+In general `unsafeBitCast` should be avoided because its correctness relies on subtle assumptions that will never be enforced, and it indicates a bug in Codira's type system that should be fixed.
 It's less bad for non-pointer trivial types.
 Pointer casting should go through one of the memory binding API instead as a last resort.

 Reference casting is more interesting.
 References casting can include converting to an Optional reference and converting from a class constrained existential.